ivannovick/blog-recommendations/README.md

 * End-to-end AI-driven content recommendation inside Greenplum
 * Scalable clustering + summarization pipeline
 * Simple interactive demo for showing the power of AI + SQL integration

----

-👉 This README is demo-ready for GitHub.
-Do you want me to also add a **diagram image placeholder** (e.g., `docs/architecture.png`) so readers can visualize the flow Kaggle → Greenplum → Embeddings → Clustering → Summarization → Recommendation?